atreyasha/spp-explainability/README.md

                            Neuron dropout probability (default: 0.2) --epochs                 <int>
-                           Maximum number of training epochs (default: 50) --learning-rate          <float>
+                           Maximum number of training epochs (default: 50) --evaluation-period      <int>
+                           Specify after how many training updates should model evaluation(s) be conducted.
+Evaluation will
+                           always be conducted at the end of epochs (default:
+                           100)
+  --learning-rate          <float>
                            Learning rate for Adam optimizer (default: 0.001) --max-doc-len            <int>